Mexicana de Aviación Flight 940: Investigation

-Cause of crash
+In-flight breakup and fire

-The most plausible cause of the aircraft breaking up in mid-flight was a fire aboard the aircraft.
-The theory was supported by multiple findings on the wreckage and crash site.
-Several parts of the airframe showed signs of melting due to intense heat.
-Molten aluminium, known as broom strings, could be found extensively on the wreckage.
-Other than the broom straws were metallic spray, a burn mark that was caused by contact between molten aluminium and the cold airframe structure.
+The investigators determined that the plausible cause of the aircraft’s in-flight breakup was a fire aboard the aircraft.
+This theory was supported by multiple findings on the wreckage and crash site.
+Several parts of the airframe showed signs of melting due to intense heat; aluminium spray was found extensively on the wreckage, as well as “strings” of aluminum that had melted onto other surfaces of the aircraft.
+These types of molten metal deposits were indicative of a pre-crash fire, as molten metal spray and stringing typically happen while the aircraft is still flying.

-The theory that a fire had occurred on board was also corroborated by multiple witnesses, who claimed that the aircraft was on fire shortly before crashing.
-Smoke could be seen trailing from the tailplane, and burning parts of the aircraft could be seen falling down to the ground.
-The cockpit voice recording further confirmed this, as one of the cabin members could be heard stating that a fire had erupted in the cabin.
+The in-flight fire theory was also corroborated by multiple witnesses, who claimed that the aircraft was on fire shortly before crashing; witnesses also claimed that smoke could be seen trailing from the tailplane and that burning aircraft debris could be seen falling down to the ground.
+The CVR recording confirmed the theory, as one of the flight attendants could be heard telling the flight crew that a fire had erupted in the cabin shortly after the explosion.